keithbuhler/keithbuhler.github.io/content/philosophy/phd-how-to.md

 Contrary to popular belief, you *can* go from graduating college straight into an American PhD program.
 You don't *need* an M.A.
 That said, there are reasons to consider an M.A. first.

 Pro -- [MAs, in general, leverage you up to better PhD programs (if you do well).](http://leiterreports.typepad.com/blog/2013/11/terminal-vs-non-terminal-ma-programs.html)  The end goal is to learn a lot, hone your writing, get good references (for PhD applications) or move on to your career.

-Con -- they extend your total time to job market from average 7 years to average 9 years.
+Con -- an MA program extend your total time to job market from average 7 years to average 9 years.

+What about going straight for the PhD?

 Pro -- [PhDs, in general, get you on the job market in average 7 years.](http://wayback.archive-it.org/5902/20160210153659/http://www.nsf.gov/statistics/infbrief/nsf06312/) The end goal is to become a professor and/or researcher at a university.
 They often pay you to teach or research along the way to your degree.

-Con -- unless your philosophical writing is exceptionally good (in your professors' opinion, not in your opinion), you may not be able to reach a more prestigious school without an MA,  developed research plans, and good references.
+Con -- unless your philosophical writing is exceptionally good, you may not be able to reach a more prestigious school without an MA,  developed research plans, and good references.
+When I say "exceptionally good", I mean in your professors' opinion, not in your opinion.

 For me, the time factor was big.
 Even though I didn't have a completed MA, I was able to get in to UK on the strength of my writing sample, GRE score, and good references.

 ### 3. How do you best apply? ##

 Your philosophical essay is the most important.

-Pick your best undergrad or MA essay, re-write it twice, polish it, send it to your favorite and most generous professor, re-write it again, pay someone to proof-read it for you, make the corrections, then print it out and read it aloud with a red pen.
-Find errors in grammar, typing, or thinking, and re-write it again...
-THEN include it in your portfolio.
+Pick your best undergrad essay (or MA essay), re-write it twice, print it, edit it, re-write it again, and polish it.
+Only then, send it to your favorite and most generous professor to get their notes.
+Re-write it again.
+Consider paying someone to proof-read it for you, then make those corrections.
+Print it out again and read it aloud with a red pen.
+Find errors in grammar, typing, or thinking, and re-write it again...  *When it's very nearly perfect*, include it in your application portfolio.

-The [GRE](http://www.ets.org/gre) is necessary, but not life or death.
-Philosophers tend to do well on the math.
-But you should study harder for the verbal and writing, as this counts more than math.
-(Math is more important for, say, engineering grad students).
+The [GRE](http://www.ets.org/gre) is necessary for most schools.
+I don't consider it a life or death test, because some schools may not need and some may not require much from it.
+Philosophers tend to do well on the math, but the math is more important for, say, engineering grad schools.
+You should study harder for the verbal and writing, as this counts more, from what I have heard.

 [Personal statements?](http://leiterreports.typepad.com/blog/2007/09/advice-on-perso.html) Not sure how important they are.
 No one has ever told me they *make* a candidate; but it seems commonsense that they can *break* a candidate.